 Bergamot essential oil does much more than just smell great, however.
 It is a powerful herbal extract that provides a plethora of benefits to your health.
 Join us as we explore just what bergamot essential oil is, how it came to be, and how it can bestow its wonderful benefits to your mind and body.

-- Sweet Citrus - Our bergamot essential oils perspire a sweet and tangy aroma just like fresh bergamot rinds.
-With hints...
+- Sweet Citrus - Our bergamot essential oils for diffuser has a sweet and tangy aroma like fresh bergamot rinds.
+Our...

-- Diffuse or Topical - Diffuse bergamont essential oil to uplift mood, inhale directly to alleviate headaches.
-Blend...
+- Diffuse or Topical - Use bergamont essential oil for candles to uplift mood and relieve headaches.
+Blend essential oil...

 What Exactly Is Bergamot Essential Oil?